 Use Sentence Sets to teach and reinforce simple sentence structure.
 For learners needing additional support, use ‘guided order’ sets where they have to select words in the correct order from left to right.
 Another powerful way to help students internalize language is by providing a model sentence for the student to look at and listen to.
 The model appears in a popup, and although the student can open the popup whenever they wish, they can only write words into their own sentence while the popup is closed.

 specific language concepts

-By using pictures and presenting a set of alternative choices, students learn concepts, as for example in this activity where they choose the correct preposition to complete the sentence.
+By using pictures and presenting a set of alternative choices, pupils learn concepts, as for example in this activity where they choose the correct preposition to complete the sentence.

-Students with little or no speech who need a communication aid, use customized Clicker grids to communicate.
+Students with little or no speech who need a communication aid, use customized Clicker Grid Sets to communicate.
 Symbol sets are a great way to provide symbol support.
-Customize communication grid sets for individual students, linking together relevant grids to fit their needs.
+Customize communication Grid Sets for individual students, linking together relevant grids to fit their needs.